Foundations of Norman Military Organization

 In Normandy, England, and southern Italy, Norman rulers maintained a network of castles at strategic intervals—usually a day's ride apart.
 Each castle had a standing garrison of knights and sergeants, paid for by the revenues of surrounding lands.
 When an invasion or rebellion occurred, the lord could summon these garrisons to rally at a predetermined point, forming a field army within days.

 This system was particularly effective in England after 1066.
 William the Conqueror placed his most trusted barons in charge of key castles along the coast and borders, with orders to defend their sectors and coordinate with neighbors.
 English chronicles record that when the Danes invaded in 1069, Norman garrisons held their castles while William marched north with a relief force, crushing the rebels and raiders in a two-pronged campaign.
+The use of castle tenure—land grants conditional on garrisoning certain fortifications—ensured that defense was a legal obligation, not an optional duty.

 Use of Terrain and Logistics